muawk/snake-game-ts/README.md

 ## Game Rules

-- The snake starts with a length of 3 units
+- The snake starts with a length of 4 units
 - Each food eaten increases the snake's length by 1
-- The game board is 20x20 grid units
+- The game board is 24 × 24 grid units
-- Snake movement speed increases slightly as the game progresses
+- Snake movement speed increases every 5 points (level increases)
+- Minimum speed is capped to maintain playability
 - Game ends on collision with walls or the snake's body

 ## Future Enhancements